 Ann E. Evanko

-Ms. Evanko is President and Managing Member of Hurwitz & Fine, P.C.
-Her primary areas of practice are Employment Law & Commercial Litigation.
+Ms. Evanko is special counsel and former President and Managing Partner of Hurwitz Fine P.C.
+Her primary areas of practice include Mediation - Arbitration, Labor & Employment and Business & Commercial Litigation.
 She advises clients on all aspects of employment law issues and defends employers in the full range of litigated matters including claims of discrimination, employment contract disputes and covenants not-to-compete.
 She also regularly advises clients on employment risk management and conducts in-house training programs.

 A highly regarded mediator in both the board room and the court room, she is regularly engaged in the mediation of complex business, commercial and employment disputes.
 Ms. Evanko is a court selected mediator, having undergone extensive training through the International Institute for Conflict Prevention & Resolution, and has been a member of the United States District Court for the Western District of New York’s approved Mediation Panel since its inception.
 She is also trained in mediation of commercial cases through the Commercial Division, Supreme Court, Erie County.
 In addition to extensive experience as a court trained and recommended mediator, Ms. Evanko serves as a Fair Hearing Officer in connection with disciplinary and Fair Hearing proceedings.